ResourcesArticles

 There are several methods used to manage credit risk.
 These include:

-• Diversification: Lenders spread out their investments across different industries and borrowers to minimize potential losses in the event of borrower default.
+• Portfolio management: Loan issuers spread out their investments across different industries and borrowers to minimize potential credit losses in the event of a default.

 • Collateral: Creditors can require the borrower to provide collateral such as property or other assets to secure a loan.
 This provides an additional source of repayment in case the borrower defaults on their obligations.

 • Risk-based pricing: Lending entities charge different interest rates based on the risk associated with the loan.
-Higher-risk loans will typically have higher interest rates than lower-risk loans.
+Higher-risk loans will typically have higher interest rates.

 • Guarantees: Lenders can also require the borrower to provide a guarantor to back up their loan payments in the event of default.